Levy Payers FAQ

 - A regeneration vision to influence the £1 billion of investment that is anticipated over the next 10 years.

-- Additional policing to enhance the PSNI presence in the district.
+- Additional policing to enhance the PSNI presence in the district and tackle crime.

 - Delivery of a major new food festival in September, along with local initiatives such as Alive after 5 and a food and drink walking tour to promote cafes and restaurants in the area.